Rats are sneaky, determined, and can be dangerous.

 A yard is an ideal hiding place for rats.
 This is due to the presence of many chewable items.
 We are talking about plants, trash, ornaments, food leftovers, and wood furniture.
-These are but some of the items that can transform a previously immaculate garden into a tempting hiding place for rats.
+These are but some things that can transform a previously immaculate garden into an attractive hiding place for rats.

-Keeping your yard rat-free will require lots of maintenance, dedication, and hard work.
+Keeping your yard rat-free will require maintenance, dedication, and hard work.
 You can identify an infestation by checking for holes.
 Rodents like to dig around the garden.

 One of the most common places a rat will hide in your home is your furniture.

 Your furniture is easily accessible; they chew through the material and sneak inside.
 Easy!

 The only danger (for the rat) is that your furniture is likely to be regularly in use.
 Rats will have to be pretty desperate to hide here.

 Many homeowners tend to convert their basements into storage facilities for items they are not using.